Urban Forestry at Palomar College

 The urban forestry program, located on the main college campus, has on loan from Cal Fire a Wood-Mizer portable saw mill and two drying kilns.
 The saw mill is housed in a timber frame structure, specifically built for that purpose.
 In addition there is a portable saw mill which is used to cut large logs.
 With this equipment we are able to produce quality lumber from urban trees.
 We are the only such mill in San Diego County.

 The program works closely with the county of San Diego and communities within the county to obtain trees for milling.
 Without their cooperation, felled trees would most probably end up in landfills.
 Instead, they are delivered or picked up and brought to the campus.
 Species include, redwood, ash, black acacia, pepper, silver maple, torrey pine, sycamore, pecan, elm, carrot, black oak and white oak.
 Once the trees reach campus, they are stored until they are milled.
 While there is some custom milling for special orders, generally the logs are cut into 4 quarter and 8 quarter slabs.
 These slabs are stored until they are placed in kilns to be dried.
-Once dried, in about four weeks, the wood is made available to students for their various projects and to the public.
+Once dried, in about four weeks, the wood is made available to students for their various projects.
 Monies raised from the sales are dedicated to assist in sustaining the program.

 We have been able to create quality lumber from urban trees.
 In turn our students have transformed this urban wood into high quality furniture, clocks, cabinets, musical instruments and timber frame buildings.
 Their work has achieved recognition at the San Diego County Fair.